abrahambahez/idearium/notas/@kuper2018.md

 ### Cultura y naturaleza humana

 En la obra «Culture and Practical Reason», Marshall Sahlins buscó reconciliar las aproximaciones contradictorias, Sherry Ortner exclamó por el final de los conflictos de paradigmas (p.
-17, cfr [@ortner1993](@ortner1993.md))
+17, cfr [[@ortner1993]])

 Dentro de la antropología física y la integración de sus modelos a la antropología:

- >
- > Edward O. Wilson's Sociobiology: The New Synthesis, published in 1975, inspired by the modern revolution in genetics, triggered a new and radical biological determinism.
+>Edward O. Wilson's Sociobiology: The New Synthesis, published in 1975, inspired by the modern revolution in genetics, triggered a new and radical biological determinism.
 According to this, human nature has been formed by our long history as hunter-gatherers, when selective pressures were sharpest, and we share basic drives and responses with other primates,perhaps even with all living creatures; culture is no more than a thin veneer (p.
 18).

 En el contexto de las críticas de Marcus y Fischer:

- >
- > A younger generation pushed Geertz's interpretive anthropology further in a relativist direction.
+>A younger generation pushed Geertz's interpretive anthropology further in a relativist direction.
 George Marcus and Michael Fischer (1986, vii) remarked that “contemporary interpretive anthropology is nothing other than relativism, rearmed and strengthened for an era of intellectual ferment.” (p.
 19).

 ### Antropología en un mundo globalizado

 Más allá de la eliminación de las áreas boasianas, los conceptos principales se han mantenido esencialmente iguales.

- >
- > By the 1960s all the social sciences had radically recast, in some cases even abandoned, the classical equilibrium models, including functionalism and structuralism.
+>By the 1960s all the social sciences had radically recast, in some cases even abandoned, the classical equilibrium models, including functionalism and structuralism.
 Social scientists had to come to terms with rapid increases in urbanization, growing streams of migration, the internationalization of religious conflicts, and above all the exponential growth of trade (p.
 20).

 Hay un intento de integrar los avances de la antropología física (o de las disciplinas médicas que la sostienen) con la antropología en general:

- >
- > Some anthropologists and psychologists attempted to define enduring features of behavior that had been inherited from primate ancestors and modified during the long age of human hunter-gatherers, and that perhaps persisted—with further modifications—through the Neolithic and still shaped motivations, modes of sexual behavior, and sociability.
+>Some anthropologists and psychologists attempted to define enduring features of behavior that had been inherited from primate ancestors and modified during the long age of human hunter-gatherers, and that perhaps persisted—with further modifications—through the Neolithic and still shaped motivations, modes of sexual behavior, and sociability.
 This broad thesis was operationalized in two successive movements, sociobiology and evolutionary psychology (p.
 20).

 Pero también hay una crítica de entender lo sociocultural como en un estado de equilibrio:

- >
- > By the 1960s all the social sciences had radically recast, in some cases even abandoned, the classical equilibrium models, including functionalism and structuralism.
+>By the 1960s all the social sciences had radically recast, in some cases even abandoned, the classical equilibrium models, including functionalism and structuralism.
 Social scientists had to come to terms with rapid increases in urbanization, growing streams of migration, the internationalization of religious conflicts, and above all the exponential growth of trade [...]
 Conceptualizing this process of encompassment, or “modernization,” theorists emphasized relationships between what were termed “center” and “periphery.”
 These relations might be conceived of as primarily cultural, political, or economic and as taking the form of “globalization,” “modernization,” or “neoimperalism.”(p.
 20).

 Se llega al eclecticismo teórico como buena alternativa:

- >
- > The younger generation of social anthropologists is theoretically eclectic, drawing on a range of sociological and historical discourses (p.
+>The younger generation of social anthropologists is theoretically eclectic, drawing on a range of sociological and historical discourses (p.
 21).

 ### Comparación

-En los estudios sociales hay un centrismo de los países principales que es problemático metodológicamente y tiene consecuencias teóricas, esto forma parte del [sesgo-colonial](sesgo-colonial.md)
+En los estudios sociales hay un centrismo de los países principales que es problemático metodológicamente y tiene consecuencias teóricas, esto forma parte del [[sesgo colonial]]

- >
- > Nearly all research funding in the social sciences is earmarked for the study of North Americans and the population of the European Union.
+>Nearly all research funding in the social sciences is earmarked for the study of North Americans and the population of the European Union.
 Ninety-six percent of the subjects of studies reported in the leading American psychology journals are drawn from Western industrial societies (Arnett2008).
 These represent a minuscule and distinctly non random sample of humanity (p.
 21).

 ## Para leer en el futuro

-* Washburn, Sherwood (1951).
+- Washburn, Sherwood (1951).
 “The New Physical Anthropology” — Para conocer los fundamentos de la antropología física

-* Wilson, Edward O.(1975).
+- Wilson, Edward O.(1975).
 Sociobiology — Para conocer los fundamentos de la antropología física